lineartimer/WebAppStarterPack/doc/notes.md

 - Go to the resource and under Settings -> Access keys, enable the Admin user

 Creating a Docker image:
 - Install Docker Desktop and go with the recommended settings (this will require a password).
 You don't need to create an account.
-(Allowing Docker to discover devices on your local network may not be necessary)
+(Allowing Docker to discover devices on your local network may not be necessary.)
-- In VS Code hit F1 and type Docker: Add Docker Files to Workspace.
-Select the .NET project, .NET: ASP.NET Core, Linux and leave the port number empty.
-Click no when asked whether to include optional Docker Compose files.
-If asked whether to overwrite already existing Docker launch configurations, click overwrite
+- In VS Code, hit F1 then Docker: Add Docker Files to Workspace -> Select the .NET project -> .NET: ASP.NET Core -> Linux -> Leave the port number empty -> Click no when asked whether to include optional Docker Compose files -> If asked whether to overwrite already existing Docker launch configurations, click overwrite
 - Start Docker Desktop and update it if necessary
-- In VS Code Terminal cd into the root directory of the repo and run
+- In VS Code Terminal, cd into the root directory of the repo and run

-docker build --no-cache -f src/Backend/Dockerfile -t backend:latest --platform linux/amd64 .
+docker build --no-cache -f src/<backend's folder>/Dockerfile -t backend:latest --platform linux/amd64 .

 - You can list the content of a directory by inserting RUN dir . at the appropriate location in the docker file
 - You can get the directory you're in by echo %cd%
-- (You can delete everything from Docker including the caches: docker system prune -a -f)
+- You can delete everything from Docker including the caches:

+docker system prune -a -f

 Adding the Docker image to the container registry:
 - On the Docker tab in VS Code, click Connect Registry (plug icon) and select Azure Container Registry.
 Then click on Azure in the Registries panel and sign in.
 Then you should be able to see the container registry you created above
 - On the Images panel, right click the image and click Push.
 Select your container registry.
 When prompted, allow VS Code to access data from other apps
 - (Your Docker image should appear on the Registries panel.
-Right click the image and click Deploy Image to Azure Container Apps)
+You can right click the image and click Deploy Image to Azure Container Apps.)

 Creating a Container App:
 - Create a Container App